How To Host An Epic Paint Fight

 CLEAN UP

-After the fight, everyone walked back to our house from the park and washed off with the hose.
+After the fight, everyone walked back to my house from the park and washed off with the hose.

 If you have to drive to and from your paint fight location, line your carseats with old towels or trash bags.
 Be sure to do this BEFORE the paint fight.